Harris pledges to work to end taxes on tips for service industry employees, echoing Trump vow

 “There’s an incredible energy here among the college students and community members who are coming together to support and listen to our next president, Kamala Harris,” said Imer Cespedes-Alvarado, 21.
 Studying political science at UNLV, Cespedes-Alvarado is a first generation American citizen who spent his childhood in Costa Rica before making the difficult decision at 16 to return alone to the U.S. for better opportunities.

-Trump has said of Harris, “As a border czar, she’s been the worst border czar in history, in the world history.”
+Trump himself has said of Harris, “As a border czar, she’s been the worst border czar in history, in the world history.”

-He’s proposed mass deportations if he returns to the White House, but AP VoteCast found in 2020 that nearly 7 in 10 Nevada voters said that immigrants living in the United States illegally should be offered the chance to apply for legal status.
+The former president proposed mass deportations if he returns to the White House, but AP VoteCast found in 2020 that nearly 7 in 10 Nevada voters said that immigrants living in the United States illegally should be offered the chance to apply for legal status.

 “This is as electric, if not more than,” Hall said, noting that they attended several Obama rallies at the time.
 Hager said he’s confident that Harris and Walz will “win in a landslide.”